KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/terminology-drift-prevention-notice.md

 The MFLR Vol 1 and SPR contain pre-tightening misuse of "cascade."
 When reading or referencing these documents:

-- **Cascade** = single current under genuinely different names at each station, where the underlying principle itself is present at multiple manifest scales.
+- **Cascade** = single current under genuinely different names at each station.
-  Structurally rare.
+  Structurally rare — requires a cultural tradition to have produced a sequence of figures-with-different-names mapping a principle that pervades multiple strata.
 Paradigm: the Satanic Arc — Satan / Nekron (IL₅) → Lucifer / Nyxea (IL₄) → False Prophet / Mortus (IL₃) → Skotos broadcast (IL₂) → Beast / embodied authoritarian system (IL₁).
-The entropic current itself qualifies for cascade because entropy is present at all manifest scales.
+Satan is the cultural articulation of Nekron (Entropy Itself) at IL₅, and the inverse-arc tradition produced figures mapping entropy's articulation through every subjacent stratum.
+Theon (Centropy Itself) equally pervades every centropic stratum, but no cultural tradition produced a parallel figural cascade for the centropic arc; the Logos articulates as continuum rather than cascade.

 - **Continuum** = single principle-name with stratum-specific qualifiers.
   Paradigm: the Logos Continuum — Orienting Logos (L₅) / Structuring Logos (L₄) /